allusive-dev/compfy/README.md

 ## Getting Started

-Let's cover how to install Compfy on your system and breifly go over how to configure it.
+Let's cover how to install Compfy on your system and briefly go over how to configure it.

 ### Installation